In this post, I’ll show you how to make a DIY Wooden Keepsake Box with Splines and Picture Frame Top!

 It’s such a simple project, but I really loved how it turned out and I really love the backstory for it.
 And I’m glad I finally have a place to store all my keepsakes that’s pretty enough to display, too 🙂

 Thanks for following along!
-If you’re looking for more fun box projects, check out these:
+If you’re looking for more fun box projects, check these out:

 Stay tuned for plenty more project coming soon!
 Until next time, happy building! 🙂